elbrandt/CS766_Project/index.md

 ### Overview

-The purpose of this project is to explore image super-resolution and understand how creating higher resolution or higher quality pictures can assist in downstream tasks such as object recognition or image segmentation.
-To understand the effect of super-resolution, we propose implementing a convolutional neural network for super-resolution based on the current state of the art.
-Beyond recreation of a current algorithm, we will study the general nature of the trained model, and explore the application of super-resolution in object detection accuracy and precision.
+The purpose of this project is to explore and better understand image super-resolution.
+We begin by preparing a large, high resolution, labeled training data set annd then implementing and training a convolutional neural network for super-resolution based on the current state of the art literature.
+After assessing the subjective quality of the inferencing of the network we created and trained, we probe its characteristics with two specific investigations.
+First, we explore the 'domain sensitivity' to both the training and the inferencing of the network using objective performance measures.
+Second, we explore the utility of super-resolution inferencing to downstream image processing tasks, using the specific example of image segmentation.

+## Final Project Website
+The final project website can be found [here](https://github.com/elbrandt/CS766_Project/website/SR_Main.md).

+## Final Project Presentation
+The final project website can be found ...

 ## Mid-Project Report
-A .pdf of the Mid-Project Report  with in-progress results can be foubnd [here](https://github.com/elbrandt/CS766_Project/blob/master/mid-term/CS766_ElmquistBrandt_Super_Resolution_Image_Enhancement_MidTerm.pdf).
+A .pdf of the Mid-Project Report  with in-progress results can be found [here](https://github.com/elbrandt/CS766_Project/blob/master/mid-term/CS766_ElmquistBrandt_Super_Resolution_Image_Enhancement_MidTerm.pdf).

 ## Mid-Term Example Results
 ![Food1](https://raw.githubusercontent.com/elbrandt/CS766_Project/master/mid-term/source/midterm_results/test_img_0.png)